zamminhduy123/social-media-chatbot-python/README.md

+# Facebook Chatbot using gemini & Facebook webhook (customize for KNI.vn)

 This is an AI-powered chatbot built for [KNI Education](https://kni.vn), a leading center for TestAS preparation and German study consultation in Vietnam.
 The chatbot integrates Google Gemini (via `google-genai`) with Facebook Messenger to provide friendly and informative responses to prospective students.

 ---